petrjanda/node-cqrs/readme.md

 The example of complete application is available in examples/bank folder.

-*With current implementation, only CouchDB is supported for both event streaming storage and views cache storage.*
+*With current implementation, only CouchDB is supported for both event sourcing storage and views cache storage.*